antonkuku/featureflag/README.md

  * exists - to know that selected flag exists
  * get - to get flag value
  * all - to return available flags from data source

+In case you need to add/update/delete flags values you can implement \FeatureFlag\Contracts\WritableSourceInterface with 3 methods:
+ * add
+ * update
+ * delete

 #### Examples